Leo D. Hermle: Post-war career

 Hermle was appointed island commander in February 1946 and served in this capacity until July 1946, when he was ordered back to the United States.
-After his arrival, he was appointed commanding officer of the Marine Corps Recruit Depot San Diego, California.
+After his arrival, he was appointed commanding officer of Marine Corps Recruit Depot San Diego, California.
 He replaced Brigadier General Gilder D. Jackson Jr. in this capacity.
 He was promoted to the rank of major general during his service in this capacity.

 Hermle retired from the Marine Corps on September 1, 1949.
 He was also advanced to the rank of lieutenant general on the retired list for having been specially commended in combat.
 Following his retirement from the military, Hermle served as professor of law at University of San Diego.
 He also served as state recreation commissioner for 11 years.
 He retired again in 1973.

 Hermle died on January 21, 1976, in La Jolla near San Diego, California.
 He is buried together with his wife at El Camino Memorial Park.